 Watts to Amps Calculator

-Use this free watts to amps calculator to estimate current from power, voltage, phase type, and power factor.
+Use this free watts to amps calculator to estimate current draw from real power, supply voltage, phase type, and power factor.

 All tools